Sdcrouse/beach-journal-client/STRETCH_GOALS.md

 If I need to have a value in state that indicates whether submission was successful or not, then maybe I could somehow submit that data without that specific key/value pair of the form's state.
+On a related note, I currently have a `redirectToBeaches` function that conditionally returns a `<Redirect>` component.
+Is that OK to do (Separation of Concerns), or is it better to put that logic inside of `render`?

 Also, I don't know how to display an error message (like for invalid/blank input) without using a Hook, which requires a functional component, which the NewBeachPage is NOT.